unimi-dse/1a62ddfc/README.md

 ## Dependencies

-Please notice that packages "foreach", "doParallel" and "plotly" are imported when installing the package.
+Please notice that packages _doParallel_ and _scrime_ are imported when installing the package.
+Packages _plotly_ and _foreach_ are imported and loaded.

 ## Installation
 In order to install and use the package: